 Step-2: Applying VBA Code

-Once you create the dataset, follow this How to Write VBA Code in Excel article to enter it into the Visual Module.
+Once you create the dataset, you need to write VBA code in Excel.
 After that, apply the following code to get the required result.

 Follow the below code and breakdown of the code for a better understanding.